Skip to main content

 What the household has now

 Hot water capacity now matches how this family actually lives, with no cold surprise halfway through a shower.
 The install meets current code from the gas valve to the strapping.
-The American Standard tank carries a 12-year factory warranty, and we back the installation with our own 1-year labor warranty.
+The American Standard tank carries up to a 12-year factory warranty depending on model (confirm the specific unit’s warranty documentation), and we back the installation with our own 1-year labor warranty.

 FAQ